 Monthly progress meetings will be held with representatives from each sport club throughout the course of the academic year to allow for more frequent and personalized communication.
-Progress meetings will be conducted with the Graduate Assistant for Sport Clubs and will last approximately 20 minutes.
+Progress meetings will be conducted with a member of the Sport Club Administration and will last approximately 20 minutes.
 Requirements for progress meetings are as follows:

-- Must be attended by at least 2 sport club officers - It is the responsibility of the club officers to sign up for a meeting time during their designated meeting weeks. - The Progress Report form must be submitted to the Graduate Assistant for Sport Clubs at least 24 hours in advance of the scheduled meeting - Officers in attendance should be prepared to discuss recent activities undertaken by the club, future plans, concerns, progress on tier requirements, etc.
+- Must be attended by at least 2 sport club officers - It is the responsibility of the club officers to sign up for a meeting time during their designated meeting weeks. - The Progress Report form must be submitted at least 24 hours in advance of the scheduled meeting - Officers in attendance should be prepared to discuss recent activities undertaken by the club, future plans, concerns, progress on tier requirements, etc.